Amazing, isn’t it?

 - Attach lead score to your CRM records.
 Your sales team will be able to work out their best opportunities themselves, then.

 - Monitor the success with those leads.
-Such an insight will help you fine-tune and perfect your customer fit profiles, and uncover the absolutely greatest sales opportunities among inbound leads.
+Such insight will help you fine-tune and perfect your customer fit profiles, and uncover the absolutely greatest sales opportunities among inbound leads.

 BONUS: Common lead scoring mistakes